If You Relate to These 16 Situations, You Grew Up With Immature Parents

 Unsplash

-4. They struggled to provide consistent discipline or boundaries.
+4. They were hopeless with discipline or boundaries.

 Envato Elements